 5 December 2018

-I wrote a reflection on my “Paper Computers” (HTML) seminar.
-It’s intended for graduate students in the course; however, I hope it’s of use to other people, including those interested in game and media studies.
-It’s titled “Tabletop Inquiry” (HTML) and consists of three point-form lists.
-The first (HTML) is a series of observations made while studying and prototyping paper computers this semester; it’s meant to document and distill some of our seminar conversations.
-The second list (HTML) outlines some questions prompted by tabletop prototyping for project design in the humanities; it’s meant to highlight how tabletop prototyping may apply to a broader set of research practices (not just to games).
-The third list (HTML) itemizes types of prototypes for engaging history; it’s meant to provide a working vocabulary for prototyping as a form of criticism.
+I wrote a reflection on my “Paper Computers” seminar.
+It’s intended for graduate students in the course; however, I hope it’s of use to other people, including those who are interested in media studies.
+It’s titled “Tabletop Inquiry” and consists of three point-form lists.
+The first is a series of observations made while studying and prototyping paper computers this semester; it’s meant to document and distill some of our seminar conversations.
+The second list outlines some questions prompted by tabletop prototyping for project design in the humanities; it’s meant to highlight how tabletop prototyping may apply to a broader set of research practices (not just to games).
+The third list itemizes types of prototypes for engaging history; it’s meant to provide a working vocabulary for prototyping as a form of criticism.
 Thanks again to Avery Alder, Nina Belojevic, Whitney “Strix” Beltrán, Anne Burdick, Emily Care Boss, Alexander Galloway, Amy Hildreth Chen, Isaac Childres, Derek Hansen, Matthew Kirschenbaum, Kari Kraus, Michael Lines, Shaun Macpherson, Renee M. Shelby, Nikki Valens, and Lara Wilson for contributing to the seminar as guest speakers.
-It was a thrill to teach.
+It was a joy to teach.

 4 December 2018